 The series of concept designs presented here all feature robust keyboards tailored to Early Learning needs.
 They have been evolved at various times and with varying degrees of sophistication.
 What they all offer is a specific solution to a specific set of learning goals and associated activities.

 In particular, all are aimed at the next steps beyond our robust Joypad.
-They offer the same familiar function through arrow keys, moving on to letters, numbers and colours.
+They offer the same familiar functionality through arrow keys, before moving on to letters, numbers and colours.
 Some offer far more.

 See also our switch input devices.

-Our most recent and mature design as of 2020, the second iteration of the rainbow concept is a full-size keyboard with conventional sculpted mechanical keys.
+Our most recent and mature design as of 2020, the second iteration of the rainbow concept is a full-size keyboard with conventional - and individually replaceable - sculpted mechanical keys.
 Colour codes group broad key functions together in an attractive and intuitive way.
-Incorporating the best of the previous studies, it adds turtle control and Logo instruction programming, as well as a general refresh to the technology environment.
+Incorporating the best of the previous studies, it adds turtle control and graded Logo instruction programming, as well as a general refresh to the technology environment.

 Key design features are listed below.

 Many of these features appeared in the earlier designs.

 The design is capable of being implemented as either a keyboard peripheral connecting to any common PC, or as a standalone micro needing only a TV or monitor to give full netbook or chromebook functionality.
 Each mode is aimed at a different user requirement:

 The Rainbow Mk 1 was a 1990s study for a standalone 8-bit micro with a full range of learning functions.
 Although Joypad compatible, it was more oriented towards the old text-based operating systems such as BASIC.